Also known as the best way to use up your remaining zucchini stockpile.

 - 1 can or jar artichoke hearts

-- Pesto (prepared or homemade, we like this one), for topping
+- Pesto, prepared or homemade we like this one

-- 4 ounces Feta, crumbled (optional), for topping
+- 4 ounces Feta crumbled (optional, leave out for Vegan + Whole30)

 - Add all ingredients to a glass jar, cover tightly with a lid, and shake vigorously to combine.